udo-munk/Arduino8080/README.md

 For going further with our litte machine we need to use external memory.
 After much reading what is available I decided to use Adafruit FRAM SPI memory.
-This are said to be fast, writable like normal RAM without tearing it done like flash or EEPROM.
+These are said to be fast, writable like normal RAM without tearing it done like flash or EEPROM.
 And it even is persistent memory, which keeps contents without power.
 And Adafruit provides the low level library to drive the FRAM's via SPI, no need yet to get into the low level stuff